wbunting/webmenu/README.md

 ## Why is this useful?

-While useless by itself, it is useful in the same way that [dmenu](https://tools.suckless.org/dmenu/) is useful for adding simple interactivity to applications. webmenu seeks to do the same, but while allowing for a bit more flexibility in styling the menu items, and handling more complex input than just single lines of input.
+While useless by itself, it is useful in the same way that [dmenu](https://tools.suckless.org/dmenu/) is useful for adding simple interactivity to applications. webmenu seeks to do the same, but while allowing for a bit more flexibility in styling the menu items, and handling more complex input than just single lines.

 A pipeline that uses webmenu might be to:
 1. curl a resource from the web (not executing javascript in the process)